 Discover Coloma: California’s Best River Town

-Coloma, California would probably be considered a sleepy little Gold Country town if it weren’t for one thing: more than 80,000 people pass through each year to recreate on the American River.
+Coloma, California would probably be considered a sleepy little Gold Country town if it weren’t for one thing: more than 100,000 people pass through each year just to float the American River.
 In fact, Coloma is the epicenter for California whitewater rafting trips.
 Especially since its convenient location just 30 miles from Sacramento makes it an easy day trip for many folks.

 But here’s the thing, there’s a heck of a lot more to do around Coloma than rafting on the American River.
 With nearby historic Gold Rush-era towns, endless hiking trails, and plenty of wineries and breweries to kick back at, this cool little part of the Sierra Foothills is definitely not just for passing through.
 Here’s how to keep the fun going once you get off of the river…